isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 ## Additional Benefits

 Some path of each publishing request must run on the AEM instance to fetch correct publishing content to be sent to the microservice.
 The new cloud architecture uses AEM jobs in place of AEM workflows as was the case in the old architecture.
-This change enables our users to individually configure cloud publishing queue settings without impacting other AEM jobs or workflow configurations.
+This change enables AEM Guides administrators to individually configure cloud publishing queue settings without impacting other AEM jobs or workflow configurations.

 Details on how to configure the new publish microservice can be found here: [Configure Microservice](configure-microservices.md)